-Blue Ridge Mid to Lower Slope Oak (Hardwood) Forests grow on a range of sites below 3,500 feet, from very dry to nearly mesic.
-Oaks, such as rock chestnut oak, white oak, southern red oak, northern red oak, and scarlet oak, are usually important, so these forests are known as oak forests, but on some sites white pine, hickories, red maple, tulip-tree, sourwood and black gum may as or more abundant than the oaks.
+Appalachian Oak Forests Oak Forests grow on a range of sites below 3,500 feet, from very dry to nearly mesic.
+Oaks, such as rock chestnut oak, white oak, southern red oak, northern red oak, and scarlet oak, are usually important, so these forests are known as oak forests, but on some sites white pine, hickories, red maple, tulip-tree, sourwood and black gum may be more abundant than the oaks.

 Plants